WBQT (FM): Hot 96-9

 In terms of staff announcements, Greater Media confirmed on January 3, 2013, that Pebbles, former long-time morning co-host on WJMN, would be WTKK's new morning show host.
 Also brought on from WJMN was Melissa, who became the afternoon drive time host from 2:00 p.m. to 7:00 p.m.
 In addition, on January 4, 2013, Greater Media announced that Jackson "Cadillac Jack" McCartney has been hired as Director of Programming for all 5 stations in their Boston cluster.
 On February 20, 2013, it was announced that former WJMN DJ Roy Barboza was named Music Director and Mix Show Coordinator.
 On March 1, 2013, it was announced that Baltazar, who co-hosted WJMN's morning show with Pebbles from 1995–2001, would become the new co-host of Hot 96.9's morning show beginning on March 4, 2013, reuniting him with Pebbles.
 In August 2013, former WJMN personalities Deirdre Dagata and Hustle Simmons became weekend hosts at the station.
 On January 8, 2014, former WXKS personality Jackson Blue became WBQT's new afternoon host, with Melissa moving to middays.
 In April 2014, former WJMN personality Bobby Blaze briefly became a Sunday afternoon/evening host (he would be replaced by Reggie Beas).
 On August 18, 2014, Baltazar was released from the station, and was replaced by former New England Patriots player and WBZ-FM host Jermaine Wiggins.
 In addition, Melissa moved to morning drive, with Dagata replacing her in middays.
 On January 7, 2016, WBQT announced that Ramiro, former morning show host at WJMN from 2001 until he was let go in July 2015 (as well as the host of the rhythmic edition of the syndicated Weekend Top 30), would host mornings with Wiggins, Pebbles and Melissa beginning January 14, 2016.

 With the station having moved further toward rhythmic top 40 to compete more with WJMN, Mediabase moved the station to the Rhythmic panel in January 2015.

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WBQT) for $240 million.
 The FCC approved the sale on October 6, 2016, and the sale closed on November 1, 2016.

+In August 2024, the station's morning show began airing in syndication on other Beasley stations across the country.

+In May 2026, longtime morning host Pebbles announced her departure to focus on other projects.